Testing Imprecise Hypotheses: Critical separation for the Gaussian sequence model

-\UpperBoundLpEven* \begin{proof}[Proof of \zcref{lemma:upper_bound_lp_even}] It follows from \zcref{chebyshev_upperbound} and \zcref{lemma:bound_p_gtr_2} that the debiased plug-in test \eqref{eq:debiased_plugin_test_lp} controls the type-II by $\beta$ error whenever where for some positive constant $C$ that depends only on $p$.
+\begin{proof}[Proof of Lemma \ref{lemma:upper_bound_lp_even}] It follows from Corollary \ref{cor:chebyshev_upperbound} and Corollary \ref{cor:bound_p_gtr_2} that the debiased plug-in test \eqref{eq:debiased_plugin_test_lp} controls the type-II by $\beta$ error whenever where for some positive constant $C$ that depends only on $p$.
 The RHS of \eqref{eq:chebyshev_cond_lp_even} is non-negative whenever where $C_1$ is a positive constant.
 Henceforth, assume that the above condition holds.
 Then, it holds that \eqref{eq:chebyshev_cond_lp_even} is implied by where $C>0$, and it depends only on $p$, $\alpha$ and $\beta$.

 \textbf{Free tolerance regime.} Note that \eqref{eq:non_neg_cond} and \eqref{eq:chebyshev_cond_lp_even_1} hold under the following conditions for $C_1$ large enough that, where $C_1$ is a positive constant that depends on $p$, $\alpha$ and $\beta$.
 Thus, it also holds for